100mslive/web-sdks/packages/roomkit-web/README.md

 `hms-prebuilt` accepts the following props:

-`room-code` (optional if roomId and role are being used instead)
+`room-code` (optional if room-id and role are being used instead)
 - The room code of the room you want to join.
 You can get the room code from the [100ms dashboard](https://dashboard.100ms.live).
-This prop can be skipped if the roomId and role are being provided instead.
+This prop can be skipped if the room-id and role are being provided instead.

 `logo` (optional)
 - An image URL as a string which is displayed in the preview screen and header.